 Every Council is required to adopt a Code of Conduct that sets out the rules governing the behaviour of its Members.
 All elected and co-opted Members of the Council must agree to be bound by the code upon accepting office.

 Rochford District Council has also adopted a Code of Conduct for its own staff.

-The Code of Conduct for Members and Officers can be downloaded from the Related Documents section at the bottom of this page.
+The Code of Conduct for Members and Officers (Constitution Part 5) can be downloaded from the Related Links section at the bottom of this page.

 Register of Members' Interests

 All Councillors are obliged to record their financial interests in a register.
 Information on the kind of interests that must be registered can be found in the Members’ Code of Conduct.
 The register is immediately available online, but for those members of the public who do not have access to a computer, an appointment can be made to view the register at the Council Offices, South Street, Rochford, Essex SS4 1BW during office hours.